Raven: The Dragon's Eye: Spirit Trials

 Archer's Aim: Warriors aim at the targets using a bow and arrow — one stone falls for each hit.

 Cursed Earth: Warriors use blocks to step over the Cursed Earth trying not to touch the floor and collecting stones as they go.
 If they touch the floor or run out of time they are eliminated.

-(Eliminations: Miran, Larim and Nardel of the Bears — all three surviving members of the team were eliminated.
+(Eliminations: Miran, Larim and Nardel of the Bears — all three surviving members of the team were eliminated after mistakenly placing one of their blocks out of bounds.
 Hareb and Arros of the Wolves — only Hareb was brought back.)

 Catapult Drop: Warriors use a catapult to knock cages containing stones off giant posts.
 It is untimed but they have limited amo.

 Letter Path: One warrior crosses the Letter Path — questions are posed for each step they stand on and the answer begins with that letter.
 For each incorrect answer a stone is lost.

 Long Board: Warriors paddle their way on a longboard to collect stones out on the loch.
 If they fail to make it back in time they are eliminated.